syncfusion/ej2-angular-docs/src/maps/maps/providers/map-provider.md

 ## Sublayer

-Any GeoJSON shape can be rendered as a sublayer on top of the OSM maps layer for highlighting a particular continent or country in OSM maps by adding another layer and specifying the [`type`](../api/maps/layerSettingsModel/#type) property of maps layer to "**SubLayer**".
+Any GeoJSON shape can be rendered as a sublayer on top of the OSM Maps layer for highlighting a particular continent or country in OSM Maps by adding another layer and specifying the [`type`](../api/maps/layerSettingsModel/#type) property of Maps layer to **SubLayer**.

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}